 As such, we’ve asked our data analysts to take a look at trends regarding the creation of businesses.
 First, our experts have assessed the creation of businesses more generally across 2019, 2020, and 2021.
 Then, they looked at the creation of businesses over the Christmas period to assess how Christmas, and the pandemic, may have affected launches.
 All data was taken from the Government’s Office of National Statistics.

 In this blog post, we’ll take a look at the findings and what exactly the trends are.
 We’ll also provide an overview of what launching at Christmas entails, and how alldayPA can support new businesses.

 However, if you’re keen to get started and reap the benefits of our support as soon as possible, then we’d love to hear from you.
-Give us a call on 0345 056 8888 and our team will answer any questions you have about our packages and services.
+Give us a call and our team will answer any questions you have about our packages and services.